Spin Dependence of Meson Thresholds in the Diabatic Dynamical Diquark Model: The Diabatic Dynamical Diquark Model

 Despite extensive work accomplished using the original dynamical diquark model, its founding assumptions assign no important role to the particular di-meson states to which tetraquarks decay (or meson-baryon states to which pentaquarks decay).
 And yet, as abundantly illustrated by the discussion surrounding Eq.~(\ref{eq:Xbind}), the masses of many exotic states lie much closer to such thresholds than random chance can easily accommodate.

 The diabatic formalism is a rigorous extension of the BO approach to cases in which constituents of the state can interact via distinct potential energy functions that describe different arrangements of the constituents.
 It was first developed in the context of atomic and molecular physics (Ref.~\cite{Baer:2006} provides a textbook discussion) as a specific, nonperturbative treatment to incorporate the mixing of coupled-channel contributions from distinct state configurations.
-The first use of the diabatic approach in hadronic physics, specifically for the study of heavy-quark exotic states, was implemented by introducing mixing between $Q\bar Q$ states and $(Q\bar q)(\bar Q q)$ di-meson thresholds~\cite{Bruschini:2020voj}.
+We use a particular implementation of the adiabatic-to-diabatic transformation derived in Ref.~\cite{Baer:2006} and outlined below.
+The first use of this diabatic approach in hadronic physics, specifically for the study of heavy-quark exotic states, was implemented by introducing mixing between $Q\bar Q$ states and $(Q\bar q)(\bar Q q)$ di-meson thresholds~\cite{Bruschini:2020voj}.
+Note that a study with a similar approach that can be termed diabatic, also using lattice inputs, appeared slightly earlier~\cite{Bicudo:2019ymo}.
 The approach was generalized to mixing between $\de\bde$ and di-meson states in Ref.~\cite{Lebed:2022vks}.
 Applications to the calculation of mass shifts and decay widths of exotics, and to the effects of the exotic states on the scattering of the di-meson states, have been developed for both underlying fundamental $Q\bar Q$~\cite{Bruschini:2021cty,Bruschini:2021ckr} and $\de\bde$~\cite{Lebed:2024rsi,Lebed:2023kbm} states, respectively.

 In each case, the system contains two heavy color sources that interact through light d.o.f., and hence may be described in terms of a nonrelativistic Hamiltonian: